gumag/gumag.github.io/_posts/2018-01-05-professor-jeffrey-lang.md

 The d.
 Jerry met with the Saudi student Mahmoud Kandil, who gave him a copy of the Koran and some Islamic books, and that this had a significant impact on his journey to Islam.

-It reminds us d.
-Jeffrey said that as soon as he read the Koran he found himself rushing to the mosque of the university Muslim surrendering.
+It reminds us Dr Jeffrey said that as soon as he read the Koran he found himself rushing to the mosque of the university surrendering to God.

+{% include ads/ftxt2.html %}

-And confirms that he was finding answers to all the questions in question, but that what is going on in his mind in the evening is an answer in the morning, as if the Koran read his ideas and quick answer, he found himself and achieved what was looking for spiritual satisfaction.
+He was finding answers to all the questions he had, but that what is going on in his mind in the evening is an answer in the morning, as if the Koran read his ideas and quick answer, he found himself and achieved what was looking for spiritual satisfaction.

 And confirms d.
 Jeffrey, for his commitment to the teachings of Islam and perseverance on the five prayers, especially Fajr prayer, which is considered to be one of the most beautiful and best worship of Islam, which says in it: "Feel as if you moved from this world and contacted the world of angels;